 The 75-room Victorian-style Woodlea mansion was completed in 1893, costing $2.5 million to build at the time.
 Originally owned by Colonel Elliott Fitch Shepard, a founder of the New York Bar Association, the mansion later became the clubhouse of one of America’s top-rated country clubs and golf courses.

 Built in the 1920s for Matilda Dodge Wilson, the widow of Dodge motor car company founder John Francis Dodge, Meadow Brook Hall boasts 110 rooms.
 In 1957, Wilson and her second husband donated the hall, its collections, the estate’s 1,500 acres and $2 million to found what would become Oakland University.

 Orlando Sentinel/ TNS

-Oheka Castle was built as the country home of investment financier Otto Hermann Kahn, constructed by Delano and Aldrich in the Chateauesque style between 1914 and 1919 (the name is a portmanteau of Kahn’s first, middle and last names).
-One of only two once-private homes in the U.S. to clock in at more than 100,000 square feet, it contains 127 rooms and was once part of a 443-acre estate.
-After Kahn died in 1934, it passed through several owners before being taken over by the Eastern Military Academy, which promptly bulldozed the formal French garden and subdivided the mansion’s rooms.
-After the school closed in 1979 the house fell into a state of total disrepair, and nearly burned down several times.
-In 1984, however, it was purchased by Long Island developer Gary Melius, who restored the house and grounds in one of the largest residential restoration projects in U.S. history, and today it’s one of the country’s most high-end wedding venues; it’s also a luxury hotel and conference center.
+Oheka Castle was built as the country home of investment financier Otto Hermann Kahn between 1914 and 1919.
+It contains 127 rooms and was once part of a 443-acre estate.
+After Kahn’s death in 1934, the castle passed through several owners before being taken over by the Eastern Military Academy.
+After the school closed in 1979, the house nearly burned down several times.
+It has since switched owners again and been fully restored.
+Today, it’s one of the country’s most high-end wedding venues.

 More From The Active Times: